hhatch/gormms/README.rst

 ********************************************************************************
-GORMMS - Graphical Overview of Reproducible Models and Molecular Simulations
+Overview
 ********************************************************************************

-The Graphical Overview of Reproducible Models and Molecular Simulations (GORMMS) is an ongoing project whose aim is to provide well-documented simulation results for a variety of systems and from various simulation techniques.
+The Database Of Reproducible Models and Molecular Simulations (DORMMS) is an ongoing project whose aim is to provide well-documented simulation results for a variety of systems and from various simulation techniques.
-The results are taken from the Data Of Reproducible Models and Molecular Simulations (DORMMS).
 The results contained here are generated in-house at NIST.
 It is intended to provide guides for testing codes.
 Reproducing these results is a test of the correctness of codes, either written by the user or obtained elsewhere.